Cold chain vaccine deliveries fill important void.

 UPSer Tony Mazzella saw it and felt it.

 College town Ann Arbor was also quiet, and Reggie Byron felt the difference as well.
 An empty campus at the University of Michigan, where 45,000 students typically fill the streets, had gone quiet.
-Reggie continued her deliveries of critical care packages to the U of M hospital throughout those early months, but nothing else was the same.
+Reggie continued making her deliveries of critical care parcels to the U of M hospital throughout those early months, but nothing else was the same.

-Still, the planning was underway for an even more important role.
+However, the planning was underway for an even more important role.
 Invited to be part of the planning of Operation Warp Speed, UPS was at the table as logistical scenarios were developed while public/private partnerships raced to develop and test effective COVID-19 vaccines.

 What Tony Mazzella knew for sure was that people were hurting.

 "Six months ago, it was a ghost town in the city," he said.
 "It was hard on everybody."

 Spring turned to summer and then to fall as vaccine trials raced to evaluate safety and effectiveness, and UPS was there to take notes every step of the way.
 Continuing to refine a plan which could deliver doses from a production facility into the arms of people around the world.

 Kate Gutmann, Chief Sales and Solutions Officer, Senior Vice President, UPS Healthcare and Life Sciences Unit, put things into perspective recently.